CatalystAUInf/Mahara/docs/Deploy.md

 create the cluster itself.
 This is done with a single command:

 ```
-az group deployment create --name $MOODLE_DEPLOYMENT_NAME --resource-group $MOODLE_RG_NAME --template-file $MOODLE_AZURE_WORKSPACE/arm_template/azuredeploy.json --parameters $MOODLE_AZURE_WORKSPACE/$MOODLE_RG_NAME/azuredeploy.parameters.json
+az group deployment create --name $MAHARA_DEPLOYMENT_NAME --resource-group $MAHARA_RG_NAME --template-file $MAHARA_AZURE_WORKSPACE/arm_template/azuredeploy.json --parameters $MAHARA_AZURE_WORKSPACE/$MAHARA_RG_NAME/azuredeploy.parameters.json
 ```

 ## Using the created stack

 In testing, stacks typically took between 1 and 2 hours to finish, depending on spec.
-Once complete you will receive a JSON output containing information needed to manage your Moodle install (see `outputs`).
+Once complete you will receive a JSON output containing information needed to manage your Mahara install (see `outputs`).
 You can also retrieve this infromation from the portal or the CLI.

-Once Moodle has been created, and (where necessary) you have configured your custom `siteURL` DNS to point to the `loadBalancerDNS`, you should be able to load the `siteURL` in a browser and login with the username "admin" and the `moodleAdminPassword`.
+Once Mahara has been created, and (where necessary) you have configured your custom `siteURL` DNS to point to the `loadBalancerDNS`, you should be able to load the `siteURL` in a browser and login with the username "admin" and the `maharaAdminPassword`.
 Note that the values for each of these parameters are avialble in the portal or the `outputs` section of the JSON response from the previous deploy command.
 See [documentation on how to retrieve configuration data](./Get-Install-Data.md) along